 Average alpha: 0.27%.
 Standard deviation: 11.36%.
 T-statistic: 0.11.
 Time needed to prove skill: 6,882 years.

 What happened?
 One word: 2009.
 In the post-crisis recovery, MassMutual spiked 35% above its benchmark in a single year.
-Lucky sector bets at precisely the right moment.
+Maybe they made lucky sector bets at precisely the right moment.
 Then the alpha vanished.
 Look at the chart below: one massive peak, surrounded by mediocrity and red bars.

 (excerpt from the Statistical Significance of Alpha Among 2116 U.S. Mutual Funds Chart)

-This performance may reflect randomness rather than skill.
+This isn't skill.
+It's randomness.
 The standard deviation (11.36%) is so high that even 20 years of data can't distinguish this from noise.

 Pin Oak Equity (POGSX): 14,718 Years